 Once your silken tofu scramble is warmed through, remove the breakfast potatoes and silken tofu from heat and place on a plate.

-In the same skillet, add in the chips and pour in the nacho cheese.
+In the same skillet, add in the chips and pour over the enchilada sauce and vegan queso.

 Next layer in the breakfast potatoes, tofu scramble, and black beans!
 You can use canned beans but I used my tried and true Instant Pot Black Beans.
 I’m a bit biased, but they are so much better than canned beans.
 And cheaper.

 Finally, layer on a bit more nacho cheese and bake for 15 minutes!